-- 8.1 All child protection and welfare concerns will be recorded and transferred in line with the Suffolk County Council 'Guidance for schools on maintaining and transferring pupil safeguarding/child protection records' (2017). - 8.2 We will continue to support any student leaving the School about whom there have been concerns by ensuring that all appropriate information, including child protection and welfare concerns, is forwarded under confidential cover to the student's new school as a matter of priority.
+- 8.1 All child protection and welfare concerns will be recorded and transferred in line with guidance within Keeping Children Safe in Education (2023), which requires records to be transferred within 5 days of an in-year transfer or within the first 5 days of the start of the new term.
+In the event that there is a delay in post-16 settings providing admissions lists, the school will endeavour to transfer files as soon as practicable after lists are received. - 8.2 The school records, monitors and manages all safeguarding concerns using CPOMS Safeguarding Software for Schools. - 8.3 We will continue to support any student leaving the School about whom there have been concerns by ensuring that all appropriate information, including child protection and welfare concerns, is forwarded under confidential cover to the student's new school as a matter of priority.